turingschool/mod-0-project-fe/section2/reflection.md

 2. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

-* I definitely have a growth mindset in that I believe we can always grow/change our skill set
+* I definitely have a growth mindset in that I believe we can always grow/change our skill set.
   - Awareness is a huge component of having a growth mindset
-* I struggle with having a growth mindset in that I sometimes don't like asking Questions
+* I struggle with having a growth mindset in that I sometimes don't like asking Questions.
   - Constructive feedback is helpful to our learning and I am still working on accepting that

 3. In this section, we removed some of the supports that you had in Section 1.
 We didn't give the directions for how to run a file in node and made some directions a bit more vague, intentionally.
 How did that feel?
 What was uncomfortable about it?
 How did it support your learning?